- Is the residency program accredited by ACGME?

 Previous experience or training in psychiatry shows a commitment to the specialty which can only help a candidate.
-It is unlikely, however, that training outside of the US will reduce the psychiatry residency training requirements.
+It is highly unlikely, however, that training outside of the US will reduce the psychiatry residency training requirements.

 - Does WPIC force you to do research?

 Definitely not.
-There are certainly many opportunities to do research at WPIC if this is your interest, but there are several residents at WPIC who do not desire to partake in an intense research experience.
+There are certainly many opportunities to do research at WPIC if this is your interest, but there are many residents at WPIC who do not desire to partake in an intense research experience.
 This is completely fine.
 There is certainly no pressure.
 The cool thing is that if for some reason you ever do desire to do research during your time here or you run across an interesting case report, attending physicians would be more than willing to sponsor and teach you.
 Plus, you do have the benefit of being in an institution where cutting edge research is always taking place and where the attendings are the best in their field so they can keep you up to date even if you have no plans to do the research yourself.

 - Does the size of the program or the size of the hospital really matter?

 Initially when I started looking at different residency programs, location and reputation were my top two criteria.
 However, as I began to look at different programs I began to realize that the number of inpatient beds is very important.
 Think about it.
 If you are going to be at a hospital that has only 14 or 30 inpatient beds, how much pathology do you really think you are going to see?
 Also if you're in a place where there are so many competing hospitals, unless you are at the top hospital, are you going to get to see the most variety of psychopathology?
 Not necessarily.
-WPIC has 289 inpatient beds and is one of the four largest free standing psychiatric hospitals in the country.
+WPIC has over 300 inpatient beds and is one of the four largest free standing psychiatric hospitals in the country.
 So if it exists, you will see it here.
 Here at WPIC we have entire floors dedicated to children, adolescents, eating disorders, psychotic disorders, mental retardation and pervasive developmental disorder, adults, dual diagnosis (drug and alcohol), and geriatrics.